Janez Gorišek

-Janez Gorišek (born September 13, 1933) is a Slovenian civil engineer, constructor, and architect, who holds a degree from the Faculty of Civil Engineering and Geodesy at the University of Ljubljana.
-His works are mainly constructions of ski jumping and ski flying hills worldwide; his best-known work being the Gorišek Brothers Ski Flying Hill (Letalnica bratov Gorišek) in Planica, Slovenia, which was the world's second-largest ski flying hill.
-He drew profile for renovated Planica flying hill with help of his son.
-Since 2015, hill is again largest in the world..
+Janez Gorišek (September 13, 1933 – March 21, 2023) was a Slovenian civil engineer, constructor, and architect.
+He held a degree from the Faculty of Civil Engineering and Geodesy at the University of Ljubljana.
+His works were mainly constructions of ski jumping and ski flying hills worldwide; his best-known work being the Gorišek Brothers Ski Flying Hill (Letalnica bratov Gorišek) in Planica, Slovenia, which he developed with his brother Lado (1925–1997) and which was the world's second-largest ski flying hill.
+He drew the profile for the renovated Planica flying hill with the help of his son.
+Since 2015, the hill is again largest in the world.
 He also participated in the ski jumping event at the 1956 Winter Olympics.

+Gorišek died on March 21, 2023, at the age of 89.